Bikeman868/NPL/docs/SYNTAX.md

 ## Scope blocks

 A scope block is a section of code enclosed in `{}`.
 Scope blocks can be nested as deeply as required.
-When the compiler needs to resolve an identifier, it searches the current scope first, then the outer scopes from inside to outside.
+When the compiler needs to resolve an identifier, it searches the current scope first, then the nested scopes from inside to outside.

 When the outermost scope has been searched, if the identifier has not been resolved, then namespaces defined by `using` statements are searched.